No Products in the Cart

 REM sleep starts approximately 90 minutes after falling asleep.
 During REM sleep, your brain lights up with activity, your body gets relaxed and immobilized, your breathing is faster and irregular, your eyes move rapidly, and most people dream during this stage.
 While your brain is aroused with mental activities during REM sleep, your voluntary muscles become immobilized, which abstains you from acting out your dreams.

-It's crucial to understand that these phases don't always occur in an order as you sleep.
+It's crucial to understand that these phases don't always occur in any set order as you sleep.
 Stages 1, 2, and 3 occur in the first sequence before stage 2 starts over again.
 REM sleep first occurs after this second occurrence of stage 2 sleep.
 A complete sleep cycle lasts approximately 100 minutes.
 Depending on how much sleep one gets, four to five sleep cycles may occur every night.

 REM sleep plays an integral role in various physiological functions like brain development, dreaming, and emotional processing.

 REM sleep is essential for the development of the central nervous system (CNS), especially in infants.
-This is explained by the fact that the duration of REM sleep is more in babies than in adults, and it decreases with age.
+This is explained by the fact that the duration of REM sleep is longer in babies than in adults, and it decreases with age.
 Moreover, animals born with less developed brains, like humans and puppies, spend more time in REM sleep during infancy than those born with more developed brains, like horses and birds.

 There are several theories as to why we dream, and one of them is the information-processing theory.
-This theory suggests that dreams are a part of cognitive development and help the brain in memory consolidation.
+This theory suggests that dreams are a part of cognitive development and help the brain with memory consolidation.
 In addition, this theory suggests that we organize our memories as we sleep and convert short-term memory into long-term memory.
-Our dreams, which often contain elements from what we experienced that day, are a byproduct of that process.
+Our dreams, which often contain elements of what we experienced that day, are a byproduct of that process.

 The Amygdala, part of the brain that processes emotions, is activated during REM sleep.
 Therefore, this stage of sleep plays an essential role in emotional processing.
 It is also believed that dreams, especially vivid ones, are involved in the process.
 Research shows that lack of sleep leads to poor memory consolidation and poor encoding of emotions and emotional memory.